downfromthetrees/the_magic_eye/README.md

 ## Setup

-There are 2 steps to adding Magic Eye to your subreddit:
+There is just one step to adding Magic Eye to your subreddit:

 ---

--   Enable wikis for your subreddit (set wiki to ["mod editing"](https://i.imgur.com/EkeBfoA.png) in your subreddit settings)
 -   Invite [u/MAGIC_EYE_BOT](www.reddit.com/u/MAGIC_EYE_BOT) as a moderator with `flair`, `posts` and `wiki` permissions.

 ---